CiscoTestAutomation/CL-DevNet-2595/workshop.md

 Our Workshop Robot script tackles the same challenge as earlier:

-- learn the good state of the network
+- Learn the good state of the network
-- rerun periodically or when a disaster happen to figure out what has happened.
+- Rerun periodically or when a disaster occurs to figure out what happened

-With an editor, open the script below and examine it's content:
+With an editor, open the script below and examine its content:

 - `robot_initial_snapshot/robot_initial_snapshot.robot`